 - 1-2 tablespoons olive oil

-- 1-2 tablespoons flour, optional (this is used to thicken the curry)
+- 1-2 tablespoons all-purpose flour optional (this is used to thicken the curry)

 - 1 cup coconut cream or coconut milk

 - 2 tablespoons curry seasoning 1 tablespoon each of two types of curry or 2 tablespoons of one type

 - ¼ package No Yolks Broad Noodles